SkylarS300/portfolio/README.md

 I write code and poetry to make sense of complicated worlds.

 This site is a narrative-forward portfolio for college applications.
-It prioritizes **personality and clarity** while showcasing **technical craft**: dark mode, smooth routing, searchable/filterable content, and polished modals — all without distractions.
+It prioritizes personality and clarity while showcasing technical craft: dark mode, smooth routing, searchable/filterable content, and polished modals.

 ---